MarkJelic/TEC-1G/Documentation/memmap.md

 The MON-3 MONitor ROM is designed to remain permanently fitted in bank 3.
 MON-3 provides system control and utility routines that user software can call upon using a standard software interface, or API.

-To support a 32k ROM chip (or, a TEC-1 4k MON-1B/2 ROM), a ROM Lo/Hi swich is provided at SW6.
-This selects the upper or lower half of a 32k or 4K ROM CHIP, just like on the TEC-1.
+To support a 32k ROM chip (or, a TEC-1 4k ROM), a ROM Lo/Hi swich is provided at SW6.
+This selects the upper or lower half of a 32k or 4K ROM chip, just like on the TEC-1.

 ** Note that the ROM SIZE jumpers must be set for the intended type of ROM chip - 24 pin (2k/4k) or 28 pin (8k to 32k).

 ## MON-3 Variables Memory Space

-MON-3 sets aside 100h bytes of RAM from 0800h to 08FFh, for its internal purposes such as display buffering, keyboard state etc.
+MON-3 sets aside $1000 bytes (2K0 of RAM from $0800 to $0FFF, for its internal purposes such as display buffering, keyboard state etc.

 The contents of this RAM area are checked at startup, and if found to be corrupt or missing, overwritten with safe defaults.
 If a checksum test passes, the memory is left intact, meaning user settings and selections can survive a RESET.

 ## User Program Memory Space

-User Program Memory starts at 0900h and ends at 07FFh - providing 30k of RAM.
+User Program Memory starts at $1000 and ends at $7FFF - providing 30k of RAM.
 Stack and MON-3 varibles are located outside this space meaning all bytes are free for use.

-PROTECT can be used to write-protect the RAM memory space between 4000h and 7FFFh if required.
+PROTECT can be used to write-protect the RAM memory space between $4000 and $7FFF, and this is the default location where users entered code will reside, to take advantage of the Memeory Protection.
+The memory space between $1000 and $3FFF is suggested as user programmed data buffering space or such; something that is regenerated at program execution or can easily be reloaded, and thus does not need the benefit of protected memory.

 # Other Memory Map Notes